Connection times in large ad-hoc mobile networks: Long-time investigations for the random waypoint model

 Now we express $\tau_T^{\ssup{\diamond,*}}$ for $T$ replaced by the waypoint arrival time.
 For any $n\in\N$, we have

-where $p_i(s)=Z_{j-1}^{\ssup {i,1}}+s(Z_j^{\ssup {i,1}}-Z_{j-1}^{\ssup {i,1}})$.
+where $p_i(s)=X^{\ssup i}_{S_{j-1}}+s(X^{\ssup i}_{S_j}-X^{\ssup i}_{S_{j-1}})$.

-Now the proof of Lemma~\ref{lem-ergodic}(i) is quite obvious.
-According to \cite[Th.~VII.3.6]{A03}, based on Lemma~\ref{lem-ZHarris}, implies that the distribution of $Z_k$ converges towards its invariant distribution, which we want to call $\pi$.
-Hence, $(Z_{j-1},Z_j)$ converges to its invariant distribution $\pi\otimes P$, where we wrote $P\colon \Dcal\times \Fcal\to[0,1]$ for its transition kernel, writing $\Fcal$ for the $\sigma$ algebra on $\Dcal$.
+Now the proof of Lemma~\ref{lem-ergodic} is quite obvious.
+According to \cite{A03}, Thoerem~VII.3.6, based on Lemma~\ref{lem-ZHarris}, implies that the distribution of $Z_k$ converges toward its invariant distribution, which we want to call $\pi$.
+Hence, $(Z_{j-1},Z_j)$ converges to its invariant distribution $\pi\otimes P$, where we wrote $P\colon\Dcal\times\Fcal\to[0,1]$ for its transition kernel, writing $\Fcal$ for the $\sigma$ algebra on $\Dcal$.
 This convergence is in total variation sense.
-Since $M^{\ssup 1}$ and $F_\diamond$ are bounded and measurable, we have that
+Since $M^{\ssup1}$ and $F_\diamond$ are bounded and measurable, we have that